 Define the database connection information.

-$host,$port,$database_name,$user_name, and$passwordwith the actual database connection information.The sample code is as follows:
+$host,$port,$database_name,$user_name, and$passwordwith actual database connection information.Code:

-String url = "jdbc:mysql://$host:$port/$database_name?useSSL=false"; String username = "$user_name"; String password = "$password";Create a data source.
+String url = "jdbc:mysql://$host:$port/$database_name?useSSL=false"; String username = "$user_name"; String password = "$password";Parameter description:

 Create a

-setUrlmethod to set the database URL. - Set the username.
-Call the
+setUrlmethod to set the database URL. - Set the username: call the

-setUsernamemethod to set the database username. - Set the password.
-Call the
+setUsernamemethod to set the database username. - Set the password: call the

 setPasswordmethod to set the database password.